 Rally Course Classes are Tuesdays at 8pm or Fridays at 9:30am.
 Completion of Novice Rally or trainer permission required.

-Behavior problems are often different than obedience problems.
-Understanding that difference is the key to successful resolution of a variety of issues from the very complex such as aggression, separation anxiety, and phobias; to "simpler" issues such as house training.
-Every individual is unique and there are no "cookie cutter" answers.
+Behavior Consultations address behavior problems that are emotionally rooted and therefore different than obedience problems.
 We work with all the members of your family to find a solution that is best for all of you.

 Private Lessons teach your dog basic good manners in a less distracting environment than group classes and are more flexible with your schedule.